 I find that seemingly small the differences between watercolor and regular pencils make quite a difference to your art and how you use them.
 If you know what these differences are you can use them to help your art or make better choices as to which you will use.

 There are a few differences between watercolor pencils and regular colored pencils.
-While I was researching I found these differences included, what they were made of, how you use them and what you can use them on.
+While I was researching I found these differences included, what they were made of, how you use them, and what you can use them on.
 Below I have explained further.

-There are so many different types of pencil on the market sometimes it is difficult to see the wood for the trees.
+There are so many different types of pencils on the market sometimes it is difficult to see the wood for the trees.
 There are quite a few critical differences between watercolor and normal colored pencils.
 These differences make it vital to choose the right type of pencil.
 Or they won’t work how you want them to.

 What Are The Differences in What The Pencils Are Made From